Fantomas42/veliberator/README.rst

 The **veliberator** script
 --------------------------

-Writing an API for developers is a nice idea, but writing an useful script implementing the API for the end-user is a much nicer idea.
+Write an API for developers is a nice idea, but write an useful script who uses the API for the end-user is a much nicer idea.

 So the package provide a script named ``veliberator``.